Head on this page.

 To achieve this, PETEC focuses on researching and developing new recycling technology.
 In addition, the knowledge gained at actual recycling sites is shared with the R&D Departments of the Panasonic Group and its group subsidiaries, and this knowledge serves as feedback for designing new products.

-See details about "Recycling-Oriented Design Proposals."
+See details about "Our "Recycling-oriented Manufacturing"."